 What’s the initial consultation?

-Our consultations are only $75 and entitle you to one-on-one time with an experienced family law attorney.
-This does not require you to hire our firm but in the event you do retain our services the same day as your consultation; we will apply the $75 initial consultation fee as a credit toward your retainer.
+Our initial consultations are only $100 and entitle you to one-on-one time with an experienced family law attorney.
+During the Initial consultation (IC) your case will be evaluated to give you a Game Plan and options on how to best proceed.
+A face to face meeting is the best way to allow our attorneys to understand your unique case and all the concerns you have.
+An IC does not require you to hire our firm but in the event you do retain our services the same day as your initial consultation; we will apply the $100 fee as a credit toward your retainer.

 How much does it cost?

 The Men’s Legal Center attorneys charge $100 for an initial consultation and $295 to $350 per hour once we are hired.
 Every case is unique and there is no one price fits all, there are many variables that can affect the price of your case.
 Including how many assets, debts, properties, retirement and most importantly how much will the other side fight during the divorce.

 We require a retainer up front and the amount of the retainer is determined at your initial consultation, after you and the attorney analyze your case.

 When am I officially represented by one of your San Diego divorce lawyers?